abpframework/abp/docs/en/Modules/Database-Tables.md

 ### AbpPermissionGrants

-The table is used to store and manage the permissions in the application and to keep track of permissions that are granted, to whom and when.
-The columns such as `Name`, `ProviderName`, `ProviderKey`, `TenantId` can be used to filter the granted permissions by name, provider name, provider key, and tenant id respectively, so that you can easily manage and track the granted permissions in the application.
+The table stores and manage the permissions in the application and to keep track of permissions that are granted, to whom and when.
+Columns such as `Name`, `ProviderName`, `ProviderKey`, `TenantId` can be used to filter the granted permissions by name, provider name, provider key, and tenant id respectively, so that you can easily manage and track the granted permissions in the application.

 ## [Setting Management](Setting-Management.md)

 ### AbpSettings

-This table table is used to store key-value pairs of settings for the application, and it allows for the dynamic configuration of the application without the need for recompilation.
+This table stores key-value pairs of settings for the application, and it allows dynamic configuration of the application without the need for recompilation.

 ## [OpenIddict](OpenIddict.md)

 ### OpenIddictApplications

-This table can be used to store information about OpenID Connect applications, including the client id, client secret, redirect uri, and other relevant information.
+This table can store information about the OpenID Connect applications, including the client id, client secret, redirect URI, and other relevant information.
 It can also be used to authenticate and authorize clients using OpenID Connect protocol.

 ### OpenIddictAuthorizations